cs3org/reva/changelog/unreleased/ldap-config-rework.md

 Enhancement: Rework LDAP configuration of user and group providers

-We reworked to LDAP configuration of the LDAP user and group provider to share a common configuratio scheme.
+We reworked to LDAP configuration of the LDAP user and group provider to share a common configuration scheme.
 Additionally the LDAP configuration no longer relies on templating LDAP filters in the configuration which is error prone and can be confusing.
+Additionally the providers are now somewhat more flexible about the group membership schema.
+Instead of only supporting RFC2307 (posixGroup) style groups.
+It's now possible to also use standard LDAP groups (groupOfName/groupOfUniqueNames) which track group membership by DN instead of username (the behaviour is switched automatically depending on the group_objectclass setting).

-The new LDAP configuration basically looks this
+The new LDAP configuration basically looks this:

 ```ini
 [grpc.services.userprovider.drivers.ldap]